femi-lujo/germany_rental_apartments/README.md

 ### a.
 Model selection

 Knowing that the test scores to beat were an r2 score of 0.75 and a mae of €147.29, two linear algorithms (lasso regression and ridge regression) and two tree-induction algorithms (random forest and XGBoost) were trialed.
-With each algorithm, cross-validation, feature selection and hyperparameter were used to improve performance.
+With each algorithm, cross-validation, feature selection and hyperparameter tuning were used to improve performance.

 ![R2 Scores](./reports/figures/r2_scores.png)